jcslm001/murty.io/content/03-post/27-upcomingtasks-updates-oct-2014/blogarticle.md

 #### Improved support for small accounts

-If your account only has one project, such as [Basecamp Personal](https://basecamp.com/personal) accounts, UpcomingTasks will now tweak some features to improve the experience.
+If your account only has one project, UpcomingTasks will now tweak some features to improve the experience.
 A new *Project* link in the menu takes you directly to your project and the name of the project will no longer crowd up your task lists.

 ![Task List](/assets/images/upcomingtasks-oct2014-list.png)